-The final stage of editing is proofreading, where someone ensures all the mistakes have been corrected.
+The final stage of document editing is proofreading, where someone ensures all the mistakes have been corrected.
 Proofreading essentially assures that the editor has done a good job.
-Most publishing houses have all copy proofread after being edited by their staff because, as stated above, it helps to have a second pair of eyes go over things.
+Most publishing houses have all copy proofread after being edited by their staff because, as stated above, it helps to have a second pair of eyes go over your document.
 A document must go through several stages of editing as well as proofreading in order to be as error-free as possible.